Making friends in Spain – 5 tips to build your social circle abroad

-Later, when I decided to do the CELTA course in teaching English, my social circle expanded to include a couple of pretty annoying hooliganish Brits, a Canadian guy who for some reason always wore sport coats, and a few more people I’ve completely forgotten.
+Later, when I decided to do the CELTA course in teaching English, my social circle expanded to include a couple of pretty annoying hooliganish Brits, a Canadian guy who for some reason always wore sport coats with jeans, and a few more people I’ve completely forgotten.

 In any case, the social life during teacher training wasn’t great – at least for me.

 Then, when I finally got a job teaching at a language school, I was around people all day, every day.

 Not great for an introvert, but it did have the effect of killing my shyness.